 How do I register?

 Click on the registration button and fill in the webform.
-At “Institute”, please select the applicable organization unit of CUB.
-At Unique Name Suffix, you have to indicate the name of the field you are working in.
+At ‘Institute’, please select the applicable organization unit of CUB.
 You have to confirm the registration through an automatically generated message.
 Your registration will be approved within two workdays, after which you will be able to enter the database.

 How are publication data entered into MTMT?

-Based on the applicable Provisions of the Rector 3/2020 (X.6), the Research Support Librarians assigned by the Library will perform the data upload of publications that can be considered from the aspect of scientific performance into the MTMT database.
+Based on the applicable Provisions of the Rector 3/2020 (X.6), the Research Support Librarians will perform the data upload of publications that can be considered from the aspect of scientific performance into the MTMT database.
 Authors may submit their data upload requests on the relevant webform.

 What does the librarian record?
 What does the author record?

 The Rector’s Provisions define the librarian’s task as the following: making entries of scholarly, educational books, book chapters, journal articles, research reports.
 This does not apply to abstracts, regardless of what MTMT category they fall into.
-The librarian’s tasks do not include the uploading of data generating from works of public interest, popular science and non-classified nature, Conference Proceedings/Conference paper or the data of publications categorized as Other.
+The librarian’s tasks do not include the uploading of data generating from works of public interest, popular science and non-classified nature, Conference Proceedings/Conference paper or the data of publications categorized as ‘Miscellaneous’.
 Recording these is the authors’ task (if they consider the uploading of these publications important).
 We are here to help authors with the uploading of data.

 Whom do I turn to for help regarding publication data upload?